Matrix Algebras with a Certain Compression Property I: Compressibility in

 \subsection{Classification of Idempotent Compressibility}

-Here we begin the classification of unital idempotent compressible subalgebras of $\mm_3$, up to transposition and similarity.
-Note that from the structure theory developed in $\S4$, we may assume that all algebras $\mc{A}$ are expressed in reduced block upper triangular form with respect to an orthogonal decomposition of $\cc^3$, and that $\mc{A}$ is unhinged with respect to this decomposition.
+Here we begin the classification of unital idempotent compressible subalgebras of $\mm_3$ up to transposition and similarity.
+By the results outlined in $\S\ref{Section: Structure theory}$, we may assume that our algebras $\mc{A}$ are expressed in reduced block upper triangular form with respect to an orthogonal decomposition of $\cc^3=\bigoplus_{i=1}^m\mc{V}_i$, and are unhinged with respect to this decomposition.
 That is, we will assume that where $\rad$ consists of all strictly block upper triangular elements of $\mc{A}$.
 With this in mind, the algebras in this list will be organized according to the configuration of their block-diagonal and the dimension of their radical.